bkatzung/kcsg-kartra-pages/readme.txt

 == Screenshots ==

 1. This screenshot shows the selection of the KCSG Kartra Page page template and the KCSG Kartra Pages control section.

+2. You MUST set the page template to KCSG Kartra Page and save or update the page before setting the template mode in the KCSG Kartra Pages control section.

 == Videos ==